720kb/ndm/README.md

 ### Contributors list

-contribute and edit the Readme to you to this list:
+Contribute and edit the Readme to you to this list:

 - [@45kb](https://github.com/45kb)
 - [@makevoid](https://github.com/makevoid)